Frequently Asked Questions

 For 2017, Appeals against your 2017 assessed value were accepted January 9 through March 10, 2017, this was called the 60-Day Customer Review Period.

 In a revaluation year, the appeal period is 60 days after the mailing of the assessment notices.
 As 2017 is an official reassessment year, the customer appeal period ended 60 days after official original notices were sent in January.
 In the following years, the appeal period returns to the typical 30-day period.

-Can I appeal my taxes?
+Can I appeal any portion of my taxes?

 It is important to remember that only your assessment can be appealed, not your property taxes.
 The Board of Revision ensures that your assessment is fair and equitable.
 If you appeal your assessment and the Board makes a change, the decision changes the property assessment value in the year of assessment only and cannot be made retroactive to previous years.